-The Company is headquartered in Los Angeles, California and New York, New York.
 We operate our business on a worldwide basis, with an established operating presence in North America, Australia and Europe, and a developing presence in Asia and South America.
 Our non-U.S. subsidiaries and operations perform primarily sales, marketing, and service functions.

-Our global workforce has maintained a work from home policy since March, 2020.
-We continue to monitor best practices and guidance for a potential return to office.
-We plan to return to our offices in the latter half of 2021 and will approach our return with caution to prioritize the safety and health of our employees.
+Our global workforce has maintained a work from-home policy since March, 2020.
+We continue to monitor best practices and guidance for a potential return to office and currently plan to return to our offices in most locations during the first quarter of 2022.
+We will approach our return with caution to prioritize the safety and health of our employees.
 We believe that our employees have been able to work productively during the time period in which our global offices have been shut down.
 However, to the extent we have extended work from home requirements, or that work patterns are permanently altered, it is unclear how productivity may be impacted in the long-term.